 - Defendant caused, knew of, or should have known of the alleged dangerous condition; and

-- The dangerous condition caused the plaintiff to suffer injury and/or other damages.1
+- The dangerous condition caused you to suffer injury and/or other damages.1

-Note that the plaintiff has the burden to prove negligence “by a preponderance of the evidence.”
-This means that it is more likely than not that the defendant’s breach of duty caused the plaintiffs’ injury.2
+Note that you have the burden to prove negligence “by a preponderance of the evidence.”
+This means that it is more likely than not that the defendant’s breach of duty caused your injury.2

 1.1.
 Defendant owned or controlled the site of the accident

-A defendant may have premises liability if he/she owned or otherwise controlled the property where the injury occurred.
-For example, a tenant that is leasing property may be liable for injuries that occurred on the property he/she was leasing.
+A defendant may have premises liability if they owned or otherwise controlled the property where your injury occurred.
+For example, a tenant that is leasing property may be liable for injuries that occurred on the property they were leasing.

 Common evidence or property ownership or control includes